input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 ```
 where **$`\rho`$** represents the **grinding depth**, i.e., the number of distinct $`\eta`$ nonces they can evaluate within $`w_O`$.

-### 3.3 Entry Ticket Cost: Acquiring Stake to Play the Lottery
+### 3.3 Entry Ticket: Acquiring Stake to Play the Lottery

 Before an adversary can execute a grinding attack, they must first **acquire enough stake**, akin to **buying an entry ticket** to participate in a **lottery**.
 In this case, the **lottery** is the leader election process, where the probability of winning a slot—and thus influencing the $`\eta`$ nonce—is directly proportional to the stake held.